opitt/advent-of-code-2020/README.md

 * Removing items from a list ... sometimes the simple things are just gone from the brain ...
 Thank you Google.
 * Using the zip function to calculate the difference of elements in a list.
 Sooo neat ...

+## Day 11
+_General_
+* Matrix is a challenge.
+Rows, coluns, ... diagonal movements ...
+* Part 1 was fairly easy but part two took me long to code.
+Easy on paper though ...

+_Python_
+* I get used to the itertools. count was cool to use for one generic function, that can go in all directions through a matrix.
+I just pass the -1,0,+1 step value as parameter to the function.
+Inside I use count and the given step.
+* Used copy.deepcopy again.